he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monsterfamily/Elemental, Air.md

 ###  Invisible Courtiers

-Formless and invisible elementals are the favored children of [[Hshurha]], the air elementals' mother goddess.
+Formless and invisible elementals are the favored children of [[DATABASE/deity/Hshurha|Hshurha]], the air elementals' mother goddess.
 They receive favorable treatment in her realm, Verglas Precessional, where they serve as trusted advisors, emissaries to other planes, and members of her personal retinue, in addition to performing clandestine tasks the goddess wishes to keep hidden.

 ###  Monstrous Elementals